Our award-winning, flagship music education programme is for young people from 11 to 18.

 Where IS IT?

-Future Sound has been based at Mossbourne Community Academy in Hackney, and delivered in partnership with nearby venue Church of Sound and recording studio Premises Studios.
-We are keen to work with schools and community groups across London and other parts of the UK.
+Future Sound has been based at Mossbourne Community Academy in Hackney, and delivered in partnership with nearby venue Church of Sound and recording studios Premises Studios and Strongroom Studios.
+We are keen to work with schools and community groups across London and other parts of the UK, and are currently setting up a new project in Manchester.

 IMPACT OF THE Future Sound programme